Job Description - Specialist, Faculty Evaluation Description View created on 10/06/2015

 Must possess required skills and be able to explain and demonstrate, with or without reasonable accommodations, that the essential functions of the job can be performed.

-- Maintaining an established work schedule, with occasional weekend work during peak season.
+Maintaining an established work schedule, with occasional evening and weekend work during peak season.

-- Demonstrated proficiency using standard office software applications at an intermediate level or higher.
+Demonstrated proficiency using standard office software applications at an intermediate level or higher, including Microsoft Office/Excel.

-- Occasional lifting of objects up to 10 pounds
+Frequent lifting of objects up to 50 pounds.